Skip to main content

 Donor screening standards

-• Comprehensive medical history
+• Detailed personal and family medical history

-• Genetic testing for hereditary conditions
+• Expanded genetic carrier screening for hereditary conditions

 Available information

-• Ethnic background
+• Ethnic and ancestral background

-• Educational background and personal achievements
+• Educational background, career path, and personal achievements

-• Personal interests and motivations for donating
+• Personal interests, values, and motivations for donating

-• Handwritten essay sample
+• Handwritten personal statement or essay sample

-• Voice recording
+• Voice recording (where available and consented)

 Matching process